 Chicken Vegetable Soup

 - 3 carrots diced

-- 2 celery stalks diced
+- 2 celery ribs diced

 - 1 medium onion diced

-- 2 garlic cloves minced
+- 2 cloves garlic minced

-- 1/8 teaspoon ground thyme
+- 1/4 teaspoon ground thyme

 - 2 bay leaves

 - 4 cups chicken broth

-- Add carrots, celery, and onions to pan.
-Cook for 5-7 minutes or until onions begin to turn translucent.
+- Heat olive oil in a stockpot over medium heat.
+Add carrots, celery, and onions to pan.
+Cook for 5 minutes or until vegetables begin to lightly brown and onions begin to turn translucent.